Chef Ruben Hernandez

 From the small mountain town of Mier y Teran Oaxaca, Ruben has over 10 years of experience in the culinary industry.
 Starting out as a dish washer, he grew into a line cook and eventually sous chef.
 Working in French, America and Mexican cuisine.

-Born and raised in the small mountain town of Mier y Teran, Oaxaca Ruben began nixtamalizing corn at the age of 7.
+Born and raised in the small mountain town of Mier y Teran, Oaxaca Ruben a native Mixtec began nixtamalizing corn at the age of 7.

 " We have a town Molino, you stand in line to get your corn ground into Masa"